TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.douglasfir_/README.md

 # HabitTrackerConsole

 Habit Logger is a console-based application designed to help users track and manage their habits effectively.
-This tool allows users to log their daily activities and monitor their progress over time, promoting consistent and mindful habit formation.
+This tool allows users to log their activities and monitor their progress over time.

 ## Features